JonasDev17/qb-garages/README.md

 **ATENTION: THIS SCRIPT USES THE LATEST VERSION OF THE [RADIALMENU](https://github.com/qbcore-framework/qb-radialmenu) AND [QB-CORE](https://github.com/qbcore-framework/qb-core)**

+This is a qb-garages script that uses the radialmenu to retrive and park vehicles.
+Almost everything is fully customizable to the last bit!

+## Dependencies
  - [qb-radialmenu](https://github.com/qbcore-framework/qb-radialmenu)
  - [qb-core](https://github.com/qbcore-framework/qb-core)

-Almost everything is fully customizable to the last bit!
+## Features

 * Public Garages
 * House Garages